RodrigoSFS/RodrigoSFS/README.md

 </h1>

 - 📍 I live in Paraná, Brazil.
-- 💻 I'm a technologist in Analysis and Systems Development.
+- 💻 I'm a Technologist in Analysis and Systems Development.
 - 🌱 I'm aways colaborating in projects and making my own.
 - 🎯 My current goal is to become a full stack developer.